 Let me tell you the unofficial business: Le Mystère makes some of the best dang bras in the land.
 For real.
 They have been a go-to for me as a bra fitter since I started in 2005 – especially when it comes to bras that fit well, feel good, and look great.
 Their t-shirt bras (smooth, molded cups) are always on the top of my list, and the team of women that I have the pleasure to correspond and work with over there are out of this world amazing.
 I highly recommend the Sophia Lace T-shirt Bra that Rachel Kara is wearing, or check out the styles I shared on the Rachel Ray Show, or any of their other fab styles.

-Credits: The photos of Brooke were taken by Laura Boyd of Own Your Sexy with zero photo shopping, airbrushing, or editing of Rachel Kara’s beautiful body.
+Credits: The photos of Rachel Kara were taken by Laura Boyd of Own Your Sexy with zero photo shopping, airbrushing, or editing of Rachel Kara’s beautiful body.
 Hair and Makeup by Zulieka Acosta.
 The video was filmed and edited by Next Round Productions.
 The More Than My Numbers project was created by Kimmay Caldwell of Hurray Media and Hurray Kimmay.

 Want to join us?
 Here’s how.